Art from Afterculture • Spirit of Place • Illuminating Rumi and Hafiz

 Much of this work can be seen in calendars, prints, and journals published by Amber Lotus Publishing Co. in Portland, Oregon.

 Michael has exhibited at Baltimore’s Visionary Art Museum and his art hangs in private art collections and in medical centers around the country.
-He now lives on a small organic farm in the rolling hills of the Brandywine Valley with his artist wife Sally.
+He now lives on an organic farm in the rolling hills of the Brandywine Valley with his artist wife Sally.
 He occasionally tours with The Illumination Band to colleges and conferences around the country.
-This eclectic group transports the words of Rumi into American vernacular country blues.
+This eclectic group transports the words of Rumi into our American vernacular—country blues.

 Interview with Professor M. Shobhana Xavier